Ateleaspis tessellata Osteostracan Fossil Fish part and counter part

 This part and counterpart fossil is a well preserved specimen.
 It shows the head of the fish with all the fine details.
 These fossils are one of the rarest fishes found in the Silurian of Scotland.
 Like the other fishes from the Scottish Silurian these cannot be collected anymore.
 The skull is 3.5cm long by 3.5cm wide (inch).

-Buy these unique pieces of Scotland today!
+Buy this unique piece of Scotland today!

 1 in stock